 - Monitoring Air Quality

-- Air Quality reports
+- Air quality reports

-- Air Quality Management Areas
+- Air quality Management Areas

-- Regulation of Industrial Processes
+- Regulation of industrial processes

-Local authorities have a duty to monitor the air quality in their district under the Environment Act 1995, as poor air quality has the potential to adversely affect public health.
+Local authorities have a duty to review the air quality in their district under the Environment Act 1995, as poor air quality has the potential to adversely affect public health.
 The Council is required under this law to carry out regular reviews and assessments of air quality in Broxbourne against standards and objectives set out by the National Air Quality Strategy.

 Effects of air pollution

+Generally if you are in a good state of health, moderate air pollution levels are unlikely to have any serious short term effects.
 However, elevated levels and/or long term exposure to air pollution can lead to more serious symptoms and conditions affecting human health.
 This mainly affects the respiratory and inflammatory systems, but can also lead to more serious conditions such as heart disease and cancer.
 People with lung or heart conditions may be more susceptible to the effects of air pollution.

 It must be emphasised, that despite this, there is no immediate public health concern for residents in these areas.